forestgrape/coronavirus/index.md

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travel to the next floor.
 For Covid-19 this means in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in <strong>all</strong> rooms is important.

-- Wear a mask in indoor places where infectious people can be or best avoid crowded indoor spaces entirely; especially when staying longer, the infection risk increases with the amount of air breathed.
+- Wear a mask in indoor places where infectious people can be and best avoid crowded indoor spaces entirely.
+To longer one stays the more important is a mask, the infection risk increases with the amount of air breathed.
 Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
-From time to time you should change it or wash it with soap - there's more than Sars-Cov-2.
+From time to time you should change it or wash it with soap - there's more than Sars-Cov-2!

 - Distancing reduces infection risk.

-- Outside, if keeping distance, is safe.
+- Outside, <strong>if keeping distance</strong>, is safe.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 If possibly  infected always ventilate your room before opening the door of your and your flat.
 [Ventilation](#ventilation) has been shown to be effective.